daniel-stafford/Math-React/README.md

-This is a React app created via the NPM create-react-app module, which utilizes an Axios API call to the numbers API.  http://numbersapi.com/.
+My very first React application!
+Oh the memories.
+It's a simple create-react-app that uses Axios to call the numbers API.  http://numbersapi.com/ and, well, get sweet facts about numbers!
+Learn something new!

+Check out the live site here: https://elegant-noether-40e2e3.netlify.com/